 Electrical engineers and electronic engineers often do similar work.
 They use design software and equipment to handle similar tasks.
 Their work is also closely related to the tasks handled by computer hardware engineers.

-How does one become an electronics engineer?
+So, how does one become an electronics engineer?

 To become an electrical or electronics engineer, you’ll need to first have a bachelor’s degree.
 A bachelor’s degree prepares you for an entry-level job in this area of engineering specialty.
 Courses offered in this field include differential equations, digital systems design, and electrical circuit design theory just to mention a few.
 Some colleges even provide cooperative programs which combine classroom time as well as practical work to equip students with hands-on skills in the industry.
 There are even five-year study programs in engineering that lead to bachelor’s and master’s degrees after completion.
 Though it isn’t required, it is advised by may for anyone aspiring to become an engineer to start specializing and studying for this career while still in high school.